 My eldest went for a sleepover with several friends.
 A week later she was scratching her head quite a lot.
 I didn’t see anything on my first couple of inspections but then found a couple of lice.
 Two days later my other children were itching and scratching. 🙁

-I hotfooted it to the local chemist.
-Most treatments recommended needed to be left in for 8-12 hours.
-I opted for Full Marks.
-It was one of the quick ones.
+Actually, there as so many more options.
+Most treatments recommended need to be left in for 8-12 hours.
+I opted for Full Marks for our first treatment as it was one of the quick ones.

 The first attempt – Full Marks